Extraterrestrial liquid water: Liquid water on comets and asteroids

 Comets contain large proportions of water ice, but are generally thought to be completely frozen due to their small size and large distance from the Sun.
 However, studies on dust collected from comet Wild-2 show evidence for liquid water inside the comet at some point in the past.
 It is yet unclear what source of heat may have caused melting of some of the comet's water ice.

 Nevertheless, on 10 December 2014, scientists reported that the composition of water vapor from comet Churyumov–Gerasimenko, as determined by the Rosetta spacecraft, is substantially different from that found on Earth.
 That is, the ratio of deuterium to hydrogen in the water from the comet was determined to be three times that found for terrestrial water.
 This makes it very unlikely that water found on Earth came from comets such as comet Churyumov–Gerasimenko according to the scientists.

 The asteroid 24 Themis was the first found to have water, including liquid pressurised by non-atmospheric means, dissolved into mineral through ionising radiation.
 Water has also been found to flow on the large asteroid 4 Vesta heated through periodic impacts.

+Fluid Inclusions

+Fluid inclusions have been reported in multiple meteorites, in samples from (162173) Ryugu, and in samples from (101955) Bennu.